Works are often adapted from one medium to another. Books become movies, comic books or manga become cartoons or anime, films spawn New Media

 - Sailor Pluto's own death occurs at a very different time in the two versions, partly because the plot arcs for Chibiusa were also modified.
 This was, for simplicity, outright ignored in The Movie adapation.

-- Ice Sorceress Alcyone dies from injuries rather early on in the manga.
+- Inverted with Ice Sorceress Alcyone, who is killed off by Zagato, after begging him for her life, on her knees, while also telling him how much she loved him; given what we learn of his true intentions, he pretty much wasted her for nothing .
 In the anime, she hangs around Emeraude's castle till the end of the first season, disappears mysteriously, and comes back as The Dragon for the Big Bad Debonair (who ultimately does kill her).

 - In the Cardcaptor Sakura anime, Mei Ling was an added character who followed Syaoran as his self-declared fiancée.
 Her major problem is, since Syaoran ends up with Sakura, their relationship is doomed and the plot can't accommodate her.
 She was Put on a Bus, with the insinuation that their engagement wasn't entirely official, making fans wonder why a Muggle like her was allowed to follow him to another country in the first place.

 - The last episode of the first season of Tsubasa Reservoir Chronicle was a filler episode where Sakura made a wish from a god to bring a number of people Back from the Dead.
 Unfortunately, this became a major conflict with the Aesop that CLAMP made in the part of the manga that would become the second season — Gods and wishes cannot bring people Back from the Dead as they were.
 Bee Train, the anime production company, had to make an Author's Saving Throw and had the characters return to the world where the events happened, to explain that the wish had resulted not in true resurrections, but in "physical ghosts" that would vanish after a month.